vlOd2/LightshotScraper/README.md

 - Customization commands (set the base folder, disable saving (creating the HTML output and downloading), disable downloading (disable only downloading images))

 # ⚠️ Warning
+THE IMAGES YOU SCRAPE MAY CONTAIN PORNOGRAPHY OR OTHER INNAPROPRIATE IMAGERY<br>
-USING THIS PRORGRAM MAY CAUSE YOUR IP TO BE BANNED FROM PRNT.SC!!!<br>
+USING THIS PRORGRAM MAY CAUSE YOUR IP TO BE BANNED FROM PRNT.SC<br>
-I AM NOT RESPONSIBLE FOR ANY DAMAGE AND NOT ASSOCIATED WITH PRNT.SC!!!
+I AM NOT RESPONSIBLE FOR ANY DAMAGE AND NOT ASSOCIATED WITH PRNT.SC

 # 👨‍💻 Contributing
 You may proceed with the following steps if you wish to contribute to this project